hans-jorg/MemoryManagement/README.md

 ------------

-Based on Memory Allocation in C in Embedded Systems Programming, Aug.
-89.
+Based on "Memory Allocation in C" in the August, 1989 issue of "Embedded Systems Programming".

 The following modification were done: